 We want Amplenote to be your favorite note taking app, even if you've tried many, as the author has.
 We want it to be the elusive todo list app that you can stick to using.
 We want it to be a lot of things.
 In figuring out where to begin describing Amplenote, maybe it's most instructive to start by looking at what it's not.

-Perhaps the most salient differentiator: it's not free.
-We think that Evernote and Onenote are great free options for casual note takers, and Onenote in particular seems to be making a concerted effort to build a viable free product.
+Let's start with the bad news: it's not free, at least not yet.
+We think that Evernote and Onenote have great free options for casual note takers, and Onenote in particular seems to be making a concerted effort to build a viable free product.
 Use them (Onenote free download) if note taking is a casual pursuit for you. 👍

 Maybe try us?
 We've gotten a lot of the bad news out of the way already.
 Here are benefits: